-• Although this routine requires priorities for all variables, the mixed-integer solver only makes use of the priorities on the integer variables and ignores those of continuous

-• To read priorities from a disk file, see LSreadVarPriorities().
+- Although this routine requires priorities for all variables, the mixed-integer solver only makes use of the priorities on the integer variables and ignores those of continuous variables.
+The global solver makes use of priorities on both continuous and integer variables. - To read priorities from a disk file, see LSreadVarPriorities().